Two children sitting together and smiling, enjoying Trauma Informed activities and support.

 Compassionate, Trauma Informed Care Rooted in Polyvagal Theory

-At the All is Well Approach, we understand how trauma and stress impact both children and the adults who support them — emotionally, mentally, and physiologically.
-This understanding shapes everything we do.
-By creating safe, compassionate spaces grounded in Polyvagal Theory, we nurture resilience, connection, and growth — not only for children, but for families, schools, and the wider communities that care for them.
+At the All Is Well Approach, we specialise in Trauma Informed care that recognises how stress and trauma affect children — and the adults who support them — emotionally, mentally, and physiologically.
+This deep understanding guides everything we do.
+By creating safe, compassionate spaces grounded in Polyvagal Theory, we help children regulate emotions, build resilience, and develop trust, while also supporting the wellbeing of staff, families, and school communities.

 What is Trauma Informed Care?

-By understanding trauma, we respond with kindness, patience, and practical strategies that promote emotional safety, wellbeing, and connection across the whole community - from classrooms and homes to support organisations and beyond.
+At the All Is Well Approach, we apply Trauma Informed principles in schools, therapy sessions, and support programmes, helping children feel safe, understood, and ready to learn.
+By responding with empathy, patience, and practical strategies, we promote emotional safety, wellbeing, and connection across the whole community — from classrooms and homes to support organisations and beyond.

-Flowchart showing the process of trauma or stress leading to behaviour as communication and ending with a supportive response.
+Flowchart illustrating how trauma or stress leads to behaviour as communication, ending with a supportive response.

 What is Polyvagal Theory?

-Polyvagal Theory helps us understand how the nervous system responds to stress and emotions, in both children and adults.
-It explains why we might feel anxious, shut down, overwhelmed, or disconnected, and how our bodies are simply trying to protect us.
+Polyvagal Theory is a science backed framework that explains how the nervous system responds to stress, safety, and emotional experiences in both children and adults.
+It helps us understand why we might feel anxious, shut down, overwhelmed, or disconnected — showing that these reactions are our body’s way of trying to keep us safe.

 The Benefits of Therapy Dogs

-Therapy dogs like Lola offer a unique and powerful form of emotional support.
-Their calm, non-judgmental presence helps reduce anxiety, lower stress hormones like cortisol, and promote feelings of safety and connection.
-Scientific studies show that stroking a dog can slow human breathing and heart rate, activating the parasympathetic nervous system - the branch responsible for rest, relaxation, and healing.
+Therapy dogs, like Lola from the All Is Well Approach, offer a unique and powerful form of emotional support.
+Their calm, non-judgmental presence helps reduce anxiety, lower stress hormones such as cortisol, and promote feelings of safety, connection, and wellbeing.
+Research shows that interacting with a Therapy Dog can slow breathing and heart rate, activating the parasympathetic nervous system — the branch responsible for rest, relaxation, and healing.

-In educational settings, therapy dogs encourage social engagement, support emotional regulation, and build trust, especially for children who have experienced trauma or struggle with emotional challenges.
-By incorporating Animal Assisted Interventions alongside trauma informed practices, we create a holistic approach that nurtures both mind and body, enhancing healing and resilience for children and adults alike.
+In schools and educational settings, Therapy Dogs encourage social engagement, support emotional regulation, and build trust, particularly for children who have experienced trauma or face emotional challenges.
+At the All Is Well Approach, we combine Animal Assisted Interventions with Trauma Informed practice, creating a holistic approach that nurtures both mind and body.
+This supports resilience, confidence, and wellbeing for children, as well as the staff and adults who care for them.

 A young boy with red hair in a gray t-shirt cuddling a large golden doodle dog on the grass in a wooded park during daytime.